 The First National Bank Of Cherokee

-The First National Bank Of Cherokee in Oklahoma printed $86,500 dollars worth of national currency.
-A production number that low doesn’t save room for many survivors.
-Currency from this bank will be rare.
-This national bank opened in 1903 and stopped printing money in 1910, which equals a 8 year printing period.
-That is obviously a very short period of time.
+The First National Bank Of Cherokee in Kansas printed $256,380 dollars worth of national currency.
+That is a pretty standard output.
+However, some types of currency from this bank could still be rare.
+This national bank opened in 1900 and stopped printing money in 1932, which equals a 33 year printing period.
+That is a fairly normal lifespan for a national bank.
 During its life, The First National Bank Of Cherokee issued 6 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Cherokee was located in Alfalfa County.
-It was assigned charter number 6677.
+For the record, The First National Bank Of Cherokee was located in Crawford County.
+It was assigned charter number 5447.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com

-The First National Bank Of Cherokee also printed 352 sheets of $10 1902 blue seal national bank notes.
-In the scheme of things that is a really tiny printing number.
-You are likely dealing with a true rarity.
+The First National Bank Of Cherokee also printed 3,960 sheets of $10 1902 blue seal national bank notes.
+Many small national banks could be in business for years and only print between 2,500 and 5,000 sheets of blue seals.
 1902 $10 blue seal bank notes all have a portrait of William McKinley on them.
 Values can range from as little as $40 up to over $10,000.
 There really is no trick to know what is rare and what is common by just doing an internet search.
 You really need to work with an expert (like us) in order to determine the value of your specific bank note.
 There are at least ten different factors than can make some 1902 $10 blue seals worth more than others.
 We know exactly what to look for and we would be happy to provide a free appraisal and our best offer.

 1902 $10 Blue Seal National Bank Note